thetnaisoe/Telecommunication/SecondAssignment/README.md

-# Let's create the content for the README.md file and save it to a .md file.

-readme_content = """
 # Input File Generator: `protkollInputGenerator.py`

 This project involves generating and processing binary files with specific formats.
 It consists of two main tasks where you read and write binary data according to predefined formats and parameters.